ZhengyanLun/ZhengyanLun.github.io/ZhengyanLun.md

 ## Education

+Sept 2012 ---- Jun 2016, B.S., Department of Chemistry and Materials Science, University of Science and Technology of China; Major: materials physics; Research advisor: Prof. Qianwang Chen.

+Aug 2016 ---- Dec 2020, Ph.D., Department of Materials Science and Engineering, University of California at Berkeley; Supervisor: Prof. Gerbrand Ceder.
+Thesis: Short-range order and macroscopic Lithium transport in cation-disordered rocksalt cathodes.

 You can enable MathJax by setting `mathjax: true` on a page or globally in the `_config.yml`.
 Some examples:

 [Euler's formula](https://en.wikipedia.org/wiki/Euler%27s_formula) relates the  complex exponential function to the trigonometric functions.